MicahChalmer/mr-sparkle/README.md

 # Mr. Sparkle - The Magical Reloading Unicorn

 This gem contains a script to start a [Unicorn](http://unicorn.bogomips.org/)-based server for your [Rack](http://rack.github.com/) application that reloads your automatically when they are changed, but doesn't incur the penalty of reloading all the gem dependencies.
 It's based on Jonathan D. Stott's blog post ["Magical Reloading Sparkles"](http://namelessjon.posterous.com/magical-reloading-sparkles)--hence the name.
-(The name is also a Simpsons reference, but that's just for the hell of it.)
+(The name is also a Simpsons reference.
+[CAN YOU SEE THAT I AM SERIOUS?](http://www.youtube.com/watch?v=dnaLRbbc-54))

 I've made the following changes compared to the original script referenced in the blog post: